Bishop announces appointment of Rev. David Thompson as Coastal District Superintendent

 “Thank you for your prayers for me and for the Cabinet as we fulfill our responsibilities in the appointment-making process,” Bishop Bryan said.
 “Our goal is to seek appointments that best enable our local churches and our clergy to be Alive Together in Christ.”

-As they were last year, appointments will be released at the same time, to local churches on April 29 and to the public, via the Conference website, on April 30.
+As they were last year, appointments will be released at the same time, to local churches on April 29 and to the public, via the Conference website.

 All appointments are considered firm projections pending the official announcement at the conclusion of the Annual Conference session on June 5, on Jekyll Island.